ClouDesire/tisana4j/README.md

 tisana4j
 ========

-Yet another (but missing) simple RESTful client library for Java.
-(BETA)
+Yet another (but missing) simple RESTful client library for Java, that support both JSON and XML REST API.
+We are using this library for the integration tests of our backend modules, and for a bunch of cloud providers open-source libraries, like [joyent-api-client](https://github.com/ClouDesire/joyent-api-client), [azure-api-client](https://github.com/ClouDesire/azure-api-client) and [gce-api-client](https://github.com/ClouDesire/gce-api-client).

 Usage
 =====